brendaoby/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4. Prints the alphabet in lowercase except alphabets 'q' and 'e', followed by a new line.
 5. Prints all single digit numbers of base 10 starting from 0, followed by a new line.
 6. Prints all single digit numbers of base 10 starting from 0, followed by a new line.
+7. Prints the lowercase alphabet in reverse, followed by a new line.